 If you rely heavily on PowerPoint in your work, you can improve your slides greatly with iSpring Suite – an authoring toolkit that works in Microsoft PowerPoint.

 iSpring Suite can replace several design tools and PowerPoint add-ins at once.
-It provides you with hundreds of design templates, color schemes, and visual elements, allowing you to create compelling presentations and gain and maintain an audience’s attention.
-The software comes with the built-in Content Library, which offers access to hundreds of preset slide templates.
+It provides hundreds of design templates, color schemes, and visual elements, allowing you to create compelling presentations and gain and maintain an audience’s attention.
+The software comes with Content Library, which offers access to over 89,000 slide templates, backgrounds, and characters.

 With iSpring Suite, you can convert your slides into HTML5 format, so your audience can view them online, right in their browsers, with no downloading necessary.
 You can also share your presentation as a YouTube video in a click.